cogini/mix_systemd/README.md

 For security, it's better to deploy the app using a different user account from the one that the app runs under, making the source files read only.
-This makes it harder for an attacker to be able to make changes to the source and then make the app run them.
+This makes it harder for an attacker to make changes to the source and then have the app run them.

 In that case, we need to set an environment var which tells the release startup scripts where they can write files.
 For Mix releases, that is